 People of working age

-Benefits and services for people of working age, for example Jobseeker's Allowance, are dealt with by Social Security / Jobs & Benefits offices around Northern Ireland.
+Benefits and services for people of working age, for example Jobseeker's Allowance, are dealt with by Jobs and Benefits offices around Northern Ireland.

 These offices can help you with: